Bridging Machine Learning and Cosmological Simulations: Using Neural Operators to emulate Chemical Evolution: Methodology

 The standard DeepONet architecture, just described, outputs a single number.
-However, since the state of the system in this context consists of ten densities and an internal energy, to learn the solution operator in Equation \ref{eq:operator}, a model that can output an eleven dimensional vector is required.
+However, since the state of the system in this context consists of ten densities and an internal energy, to learn the solution operator in Equation \ref{eq:operator}, a model that can output an 11-dimensional vector is required.
 There are several strategies for extending the DeepONet to multiple outputs, as proposed by \citet{deeponetMulti}.
 The most straightforward is to train separate, independent DeepONets for each parameter, but this is computationally expensive.
 It is also possible to split the output vector of the branch network into $N$ smaller vectors and then perform the dot product between each of these vectors and the trunk output, producing $N$ outputs.
 This requires that the size of the branch network output is $N$ times that of the last layer of the trunk network.
-The first method will be referred to as the \texttt{Independent} strategy, and the second as \texttt{SplitBranch} strategy. \citet{deeponetMulti} propose more alternate methods which are beyond the scope of this work.
+For this work, $N=11$, as there are 11 predicted parameters.
+The first method will be referred to as the \texttt{Independent} strategy, and the second as \texttt{branchSplit} strategy. \citet{deeponetMulti} propose more alternate methods which are beyond the scope of this work.